I’ve Had My Baby - Now What? Breastfeeding During months 2 through 6.

 When I do start solids, what is an appropriate amount to start out with?

 Your baby will need a very small amount at the beginning - only about a tablespoon once per day.
 The first food doesn’t have to be a grain cereal, either - as many doctors have previously recommended.
 Avocados are a perfect first food for your baby.
-Remember the saying “food before one is just for fun” – your baby should be getting their total nutrition from breastfeeding – so the solids you offer them now are just for practice.
-As the baby gets older, you can start to add in other meals and snacks.
+Remember the saying “food before one is just for fun” – your baby should be getting their total nutrition from your milk (and/or formula) – so the solids you offer them now are just for practice.
+As the baby gets older, you can start to add in additional meals and snacks.

 How can I be sure that my milk supply won’t suffer once I start feeding my baby solids?

 The rule for solids is always – milk first, then food.
-You should always breastfeed first and then offer your baby solids.
-You want to be sure that baby is still taking a full feeding at breast to both ensure he/she is getting all the calories and nutrition he/she needs, as well as maintaining your milk supply.
-If you start to replace breastfeeding sessions with solid meals, you most likely will notice a dip in your supply.
+You should always chest/breastfeed first and then offer your baby solids.
+You want to be sure that baby is still taking a full feeding at chest/breast to both ensure he/she is getting all the calories and nutrition he/she needs, as well as maintaining your milk supply.
+If you start to replace chest/breastfeeding sessions with solid meals, you most likely will notice a dip in your supply.